 Home renovations are a great way to breathe new life and energy into your home.
 If you are planning to renovate only one room in your home, it should be your bathroom.
 Not only is your bathroom a smaller room (and therefore a less overwhelming place to start), but it is also a space that you use every single day of your life!

 As a place to relax, groom, cleanse and bathe, you’ll spend a lot of time in your new bathroom.
-One of the most common questions we get from our clients is “how much for a new bathroom?”
-Of course, the costs vary wildly depending on materials, but it is possible to spend a lot less on bathroom installation costs than you might think.
+One of the most common questions we get from our clients is “how much for a new bathroom?” and “how much to fit a new bathroom”?
+Of course, the cost of fitting a new bathroom vary wildly depending on materials, but it is possible to spend a lot less on bathroom installation costs than you might think.

 We’ve completed this simple guide to help you understand the average cost of new bathroom.
 We have broken this article down into a number of categories based on typical elements that you might want to renovate and/or replace.